xiaogwu/locale/README.md

 Synopsis
 ===
 Hyperlocal app that uses geo-location to discover local events, activites, messages, and other social media content.
-User will use a mobile first responsive web app to discover and post messages and comments for other users to discover.
+Locale is a mobile-first responsive web app to discover and post messages and comments for other people to discover.

 MVP
 ===